Return to Oz: Plot

-Dorothy Gale's continued obsession with the Land of Oz, which she believes she visited after her house was blown away by a tornado six months prior, concerns her Aunt Em and Uncle Henry that she may be delusional.
+The film is set six months after the events in The Wizard of Oz.
+Dorothy Gale's continued obsession with the Land of Oz concerns her Aunt Em and Uncle Henry that she may be delusional.
 They take Dorothy to a sanatorium, where Dr. Worley intends to perform electrotherapy on her, but she is rescued by a young girl, who warns her that Worley damages his patients.
-Worley's assistant, Nurse Wilson, pursues them as they escape in the middle of a storm to a nearby river, where Dorothy loses sight of the girl as she floats downstream aboard a chicken coop.
+Worley's assistant, Nurse Wilson, pursues them as they escape in the middle of a storm to a nearby river, where Dorothy loses sight of the other girl as she floats downstream aboard a chicken coop.

 Dorothy wakes up in Oz with her chicken, Billina, who can now talk.
 Following the damaged yellow brick road they reach the Emerald City, which is in ruins and all its citizens, including the Tin Man and Cowardly Lion, turned to stone.
-They are seized by the Wheelers - creatures with wheels at the ends of their limbs - but are saved by Tik-Tok, a mechanical man who explains that he was told by Scarecrow, the king of Oz, to await Dorothy's return.
+They are seized by the Wheelers -- creatures with wheels at the ends of their limbs -- but are saved by Tik-Tok, a mechanical man who explains that he was told by Scarecrow, the king of Oz, to await Dorothy's return.
 In search of Scarecrow, they visit the castle of Princess Mombi, who wears the different heads of the women of Oz.
 After revealing that Scarecrow is being held prisoner by the Nome King, the one responsible for the devastation of Oz, she imprisons the group, intending to take Dorothy's head for her collection.

 Locked in a tower, the group encounters Jack Pumpkinhead, who explains that he was brought to life by Mombi's Powder of Life.
 To escape, the group constructs a flying creature from furniture and the head of the Gump, a moose-like animal, and Dorothy steals the powder from Mombi to bring him to life.
 Discovering them, Mombi has the Wheelers pursue the Gump as he flies the group cross the Deadly Desert to the Nome King's mountain.
 The Gump eventually tires and crashes on the mountain, where Dorothy is briefly reunited with Scarecrow, before the Nome King turns him into an ornament.
-The Nome King offers each member of the group three attempts to identify which one in a room full of ornaments, but The Gump, Jack and Tik-Tok all fail and are turned into ornaments themselves.
-Before Dorothy begins her turn the Nome King reveals he has her lost ruby slippers, which he used to conquer Oz, and offers to use them to send her home instead, but Dorothy refuses.
+The Nome King offers each member of the group three attempts to identify the Scarecrow in a room full of ornaments, but The Gump, Jack, and Tik-Tok all fail and are turned into ornaments themselves.
+Before Dorothy begins her turn, the Nome King reveals he has her lost ruby slippers, which he used to conquer Oz, and offers to use them to send her home instead, but Dorothy refuses.